 doctoral work in color vision psychophysics at UCI Cognitive Science and

-undergraduate work at Cornell Psychology.
+undergraduate work on the development of perception in infants Cornell Psychology.

 Adaptive optics for retinal imaging and supernormal vision: